-The RIVA FESTIVAL is a multi-room “+” wireless speaker in RIVA’s WAND series for large room audiophile-level of sound quality and priced at $499.
+The RIVA FESTIVAL is a multi-room “+” wireless speaker in RIVA’s WAND series for large-room audiophile-level of sound quality and is priced at $499.

-To read up on other RIVA FESTIVAL products we have reviewed on Headfonics click here.
+To read up on other RIVA products we have reviewed on Headfonics click here.

 With pretty much every type of connection you can dream of, Riva's Festival is a great offering for a single unit $499 speaker.
 I enjoy it very much for movies and YouTube due to it projecting a large-field sound and also reaching deep with bass rumble without sounding overly impacting and forceful.

 I received a care package containing two speakers from a nifty company named Riva.
 Inside the package was the $499 Festival and the $249 Arena.
 Today, we will be focusing on the Festival model and, sometime in the near future, tackling the Arena.